opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.6	Outfall
 The HY_Outfall class conceptualize the common outlet of a catchment as the topologic node where catchments interact (see section 6.3.2).
-It defines the logic place where the outflow node of a contributing catchment coincides with the inflow node of a receiving catchment.
+It defines the place where the outflow node of a contributing catchment coincides with the inflow node of a receiving catchment.
 In terms of an outflow node, the outfall defines the location to which upstream catchments contribute flow due to gravitational forces or pumping; in terms of an inflow node that location from where catchments downstream receive flow collected upstream.

 Topologically placed in the network of catchments, geometric shape and position of the outfall are not explicitly defined.
 The outfall may get assigned a position relative to a reference location of a particular geometric (point) shape using a (linear) reference system.
 The reference location may be geometric point identified by co-ordinates, or any other feature carrying such a reference point.
 Any fixed landmark, a monitoring station, or a spring where groundwater enters the surface, may be a reference point but also a point projected onto the surface or created from merging disjoint locations; vertically arranged points may be aggregated and projected onto surface, a delta of a river system merged to virtual mouth, diffuse groundwater discharge placed on rivers or lakes.
 The HY_Outfall class carries four associations: *contributingCatchment*, *receivingCatchment*, *summitLine* and *relativePosition*.

 The **contributingCatchment** association relates a catchment to its outflow node.
 This allows to describe an arbitrary location on the land surface as the topological outfall to which a catchment contributes flow, received from an upstream inflow node.
-If required, this association shall be used to identify the contributing catchment as the connecting link between inflow node and outflow node, and thus connecting an upstream catchment (at its outflow node) and a downstream catchment (at its inflow node).
+If required, this association shall be used to identify the catchment contributing to the outflow node as the connecting link between inflow node and outflow node, and thus connecting an upstream catchment (at its outflow node) and a downstream catchment (at its inflow node).

 The **receivingCatchment** association relates a catchment to its inflow node.
 This allows to describe an arbitrary location on the land surface as the topological outfall where a catchment receives flow from upstream and contributes this to an outflow node.
-If required, this association shall be used to identify the receiving catchment as the connecting link between inflow node and outflow node, and thus connecting an upstream catchment (at its outflow node) and a downstream catchment (at its inflow node).
+If required, this association shall be used to identify the catchment receiving flow as the connecting link between inflow node and outflow node, and thus connecting an upstream catchment (at its outflow node) and a downstream catchment (at its inflow node).

-The **summitLine** association relates the summit line on which the outfall marks the lowest point associating an infinite number of nodes on line each to be located in the catchment network.
-If required, this association may be used to identify a location on the divide to place an outfall when a particular inflow location is not known.
+The **summitLine** association relates a summit line on which the outfall marks the lowest point, associating an infinite number of nodes on line each to be located in the catchment network.
+If required, this association may be used to identify a summit line on which an outfall may be placed when a particular inflow location is not known.

-The **relativePosition** association relates
+The **relativePosition** association relates to the outfall a position relative to a reference location located in the network and identifed/fixed by coordinates.
+If required, this association shall be used to assign a position, either expressed as the distance to a reference location, or relative or interpolative to this.

 | **Requirements Class** | [/req/hy_catchment/outfall] (/req/hy_catchment/outfall) |
 | --- | --- |